Learn about the medical, dental, pharmacy, behavioral, and voluntary benefits your employer may offer.

 Stage I disease appears to be associated with a better prognosis.[

-A portion of patients with adrenocortical carcinoma do not have a germline TP53 mutation.
-A retrospective review of children with adrenocortical carcinoma identified 60 patients without germline TP53 mutations.[
+A portion of patients with adrenocortical carcinoma do not have a germline TP53 variant.
+A retrospective review of children with adrenocortical carcinoma identified 60 patients without germline TP53 variants.[

 References: